elusivecodes/fQuery/README.md

 Unwrap each node.

-- `nodes` is a Query Selector string, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `nodes` is a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes.
-- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that must match the parent of each node for it to be unwrapped.
+- `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that must match the parent of each node for it to be unwrapped.

 ```javascript
 dom.unwrap(nodes, filter);